NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewed

+- [ ] 74.
+Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
+- [ ] 73.
+Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
 - [ ] 72.
 Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
 - [ ] 71.
 Use knowledge of electronegativity to establish bond polarity.
 - [ ] 70.
 Describe how dispersion forces arise in all substances, and explain how molecular shape, and number of atoms affect the strength of dispersion forces.